🔧

 > /permissions add allow Bash "npm *"

-> /permissions remove 1
+> /permissions remove local ask "terraform *"

 Best Practices